Davidson County, North Carolina: Landmarks

-There are many year-long attractions in Davidson County.
-Some of which include Historic Uptown Lexington, which consists of the Davidson County Historical Museum located in the old courthouse.
-Along side the Yadkin River sits Boone's Cave Park where according to legend, a young Daniel Boone and his family once lived.
+Many year-long attractions are available in Davidson County, some of which include Historic Uptown Lexington, which consists of the Davidson County Historical Museum located in the old courthouse.
+Alongside the Yadkin River sits Boone's Cave Park, where according to legend, a young Daniel Boone and his family once lived.
 Other attractions include Denton Farm Park, Walter Johnson Camp and Conference Center, and the North Carolina Vietnam Veterans Memorial.
 The historic Wil-Cox Bridge spanning the Yadkin River has been preserved for pedestrian traffic and is now part of the Yadkin River Park.
 The Big Chair in Thomasville is also a major landmark.